• Skip to primary navigation

 While all caregivers have the right to regular training, resources, and education, individuals who take on a caregiving role are also affected emotionally, mentally, and physically.
 Caregivers take on many tasks and are often family or friends with the person.
 They usually take on the role of caregiver simultaneously with other roles such as parenthood for adults and student life for children/youth.
 This can all lead to burnout and frustration, particularly if there is little support.
 Coping with burnout may require support and other resources such as:

-Refer to the Fundamental Rights of People with ALS/MND and Caregivers to see the resources and support they should have the rights to access for the best care and quality of life
+Refer to the Fundamental Rights for People with ALS/MND and Caregivers to see the resources and support they should have the rights to access for the best care and quality of life

 For more information on support for family and caregivers, refer to the resources provided below.